KDE/digikam-doc/getting_started/installation.rst

 **AppImage:** Minimum Ubuntu 18.04 has no such minimal requirements.

 `AppImage <https://en.wikipedia.org/wiki/AppImage>`_ is a bundle hosting all the necessary dependencies to run digiKam.
-Nothing is installed on your system.
+Nothing else is installed on your system.
-Turn on **executable** property of AppImage file and run it.
-That all...
+Turn on the **executable** property of the AppImage file and run it.
+That's all...

 .. figure:: videos/appimage_startup.webp
     :width: 500px